typeless-js/typeless/docs/introduction/roadmap.md

 Work in progress.
 For now use [redux-logger](https://github.com/LogRocket/redux-logger).
 - **Server-side rendering**
 It cannot be implemented at this moment. `React.Lazy` doesn't support SSR.
+- **Testing example**
+Work in progress.
+Everything is testable, but need to create explicit examples.